YOUR WARRANTY COVER EXPLAINED

 The burden is on you to prove that the product was faulty at the time of delivery if you want to pursue a claim for repair or replacement.

-We offer a warranty covering parts labour and VAT under our partnering banner of "Momentum Warranties" covering your vehicle UK wide.
-All conditions and exclusions can be found in their literature or by calling 0344 770 4541
+We offer a warranty covering parts labour and VAT under our partnering banner of "Warranty wise" covering your vehicle UK wide.
+All conditions and exclusions can be found in their literature on line or in our office.

 Cost for additional 12 months starts at £265.00 This facility is underwritten at time of collection. .